byjg/php-micro-orm/docs/controlling-the-data.md

 - `$value`: The value of the field in the entity class
 - `$instance`: The instance of the entity class
-- `$dbHelper`: The instance of the DbFunctionsInterface.
-You can use it to convert the value to the database format
+- `$executor`: The instance of the DatabaseExecutor.
+You can use it to query the database or convert the value to the database format.

 ## Pre-defined functions